 View this post on Instagram

 Let’s talk goals.
 Sure, sales goals are great but it’s been hard to forecast during the pandemic.
-What about business goals that are a little closer to home?
+What about business goals that can be achieved regardless of lockdowns and restrictions?
 Have you talked about starting a blog in the past?
 They’re great for increasing awareness, boosting SEO, and fostering thought leadership.
-Is there an inventory you’ve been putting off?
+Is there an inventory job you’ve been putting off?
 What about thoroughly cleaning the office space and donating any items your team is no longer using?
-A spring business plan could could focus on making the company more efficient from the inside out.
+A spring business plan could focus on making the company more efficient from the inside out.
 Yes, it’s hard to get started but the rewards when you’re done will be worth it!

 Focus on Spring

 Even if you don’t own a gardening centre, we bet you could promote your business in a way that screams spring.
 Think about what you do, look at inventory, and give it a springtime spin.
 Make customers see your business in a new light.
 Try presenting services or products as a seasonal offering.
 Here are a few ideas:

 - Landscapers: Remind people that it’s time to clean up and get ready to plant!
 Offer a package that includes raking the yard and readying the flower boxes, planting grass seed, and trimming the trees as part of a spring package.

 - Clothing stores: Showcase bright, new clothes in lighter fabrics.
 Have a sale on spring jackets and umbrellas.

 - Patisseries: Highlight cupcakes with pastel frosting, flower cookies, and light flavours like citrus and berry.
 Decorate with edible flowers and promote birthday cakes in bright colours.